CONSTRUCTION WASTE:

 The Hidden Cost of Wood Frame Construction

-Annual construction waste is expected to reach 2.2 billion tons globally by 2025 according to Transparency Market Research, and here in the US 23% of the national waste stream is estimated to be C&D (Construction & Demolition) type waste.
+Annual construction waste is expected to reach 2.2 billion tons globally by 2025 according to Transparency Market Research, and here in the US, 23% of the national waste stream is estimated to be C&D (Construction & Demolition) waste.
+This is a key reason why builders are turning to a steel framing system for a more sustainable alternative.
 According to the EPA, the US generated over 600 million tons of construction-related waste in 2018, which has increased by 342% from 1990 to 2018.

-These are staggering numbers, and unfortunately, most homebuilders fail to consider both the financial and environment impacts when deciding on what building technologies to use.
-Homebuilders often throw away cut-offs, damaged materials, and often unused/incorrect materials that are left over when the job is complete.
+These are staggering numbers, and unfortunately, most homebuilders fail to consider both the financial and environmental impacts when deciding on what building technologies to use.
+Homebuilders often throw away cut-offs, damaged materials, and unused or incorrect materials that are left over when the job is complete.
 We have often seen builders toss entire pallets of pavers, roofing materials, doors, and lumber into the dumpster simply because it was easier than sending it to another job or back to the warehouse.
-Some builders attempt to recycle; however, it can be difficult to manage the process, or to justify the cost of two separate containers at a job site, or the time it takes to sort the waste.
+This is precisely where light gauge steel framing offers a smarter approach, as it is manufactured to precise specifications, drastically reducing on-site waste.
+Some builders attempt to recycle traditional materials; however, it can be difficult to manage the process, or to justify the cost of two separate containers at a job site, or the time it takes to sort the waste.

 To help educate and bring more awareness to the impact on our environment building with wood has, we have developed this simple easy to use Calculator which compares the use of wood to light gauge steel.
 Plug in the numbers of your new home or building to see the comparison.